vaisest/caesura/README.md

 ### Configuration

-Configuration options are sourced first from the command line arguments, and if not set then from a configuration file.
+Configuration options are sourced first from the command line arguments, then from a configuration file.

 By default the application loads `config.json` from the current working directory, but this can be overridden with the `--config-path <CONFIG_PATH>` cli argument.